Sibonelo Mngometulu: Early life and marriage

 Sibonelo Mngometulu was born on 16 June 1969, the daughter of the diplomat Mbikiza Mngometulu, who served as the Eswatini Ambassador to the United Kingdom.
 She is a member of the Mngometulu tribe, descending from the Sotho people in South Africa.
-She was educated at St. Mary's School and St. Mark's School in Mbabane.

 When Sibonelo was sixteen years old, she met Prince Makhosetive of Swaziland while performing in the annual reed dance.
 Shortly after, when she was seventeen, Prince Makhosetive was crowned as King Mswati III and chose her to be his wife.
 She dropped out of school upon her marriage.
 Mswati III had two other wives, Inkhosikati LaMatsebula and Inkhosikati LaMotsa, who were ceremoniously chosen by the royal family, but she was the first wife to be personally chosen by the king.

 She took up residence at the Nkoyoyo Royal Palace in Mbabane and at the Ludzidzini Royal Village.

 Sibonelo has two children with the king, Princess Sikhanyiso Dlamini and Prince Lindani Dlamini.

 Royal consort

 Sibonelo is Mswati III's senior wife.
 As a royal consort, Sibonelo has championed and promoted Christian causes, poverty-reduction, women's rights, HIV/AIDS prevention and treatment, reducing maternal mortality rates, maternal health, public health, and human rights in Eswatini.
 Despite being in a polygamous marriage, she has been an outspoken critic of polygamy.

 She is the first Swazi queen to continue her education after marrying the king.
 Sibonelo completed a law degree from the University of South Africa.
 Although qualified to practice law in Eswatini, she is not permitted to do so as the royal family object to the idea of her working a common profession, and because a royal involved in law is seen as a potential disruption to the judicial process, as judges may change rule in favor of cases presented by the queen.
 Despite not practicing law, she does serve as the legal advisor to the king.

-In 2012, she accompanied her husband to the Diamond Jubilee of Elizabeth II.
+In 2012, she accompanied her husband to the Diamond Jubilee of Queen Elizabeth II.

 The King and Queen of Eswatini with U.S. President Barack Obama and First Lady Michelle Obama in 2014.

 In August 2014, she and her husband attended the United States–Africa Leaders Summit, where they met with U.S. President Barack Obama and First Lady Michelle Obama at the White House.

 In 2023, she accompanied her husband King Mswati III to the Coronation of King Charles III in London.
 While in London, she and her husband joined other leaders of the Commonwealth States for a discussion on the Commonwealth Heads of State and Government's declaration of 2023 as the "Year of the Youth".
 She also partook in an event for spouses of Commonwealth leaders where they discussed treatments and prevention for cervical cancer.